igorkasyanchuk/rails_live/README.md

 Use tags, categories, custom message and even user.
 Get better picture of what happening on server.

+Every event will be prepender in the list with all the details.

 ## Demo

 Link to video: https://www.youtube.com/watch?v=1PhyEgU7Pao